aws-samples/agentic_chat_statemachine/README.md

 # Introduction
 `agentic_chat_statemachine` is a python package that allows multi-agent architectures but in a precisely controlled manner.
 You define the entire conversation states and branches in a json file and `agentic_chat_statemachine` will ensure that the right chain/agents are handling the chat at the right points in time.
 Unlike the more common multi-agent orchestration systems, this approach allows you to benefit from the better performance of multi-agent systems and at the same time retain precise control on how the conversation flows and branches out.
-This may be paarticularly important for user facing apps where the bots need to follow runbooks precisely.
+This may be particularly important for user facing apps where the bots need to follow runbooks precisely.

 # Features
 - Specify the entire statemachine as a json file.